University Administrative Policies

 4.11.
 Athletics

-The Vice President for Athletics is authorized to sign all game contracts and contracts for rental of Athletic facilities.
+The Director of Intercollegiate Athletics is authorized to sign all game contracts and contracts for rental of athletic facilities.

 5. Contract Review

 Each contract must be carefully reviewed by the University employee initiating the contract and a University contract review officer.
 The University administrator with signature authority may designate additional review requirements for particular types of contracts, such as University Counsel for legal issues or Controller's review for budget.
-If the contract is reviewed by University Counsel or an Associate/Assistant University Counsel, it still requires review by a contract review officer.
+If the contract is reviewed by an attorney in the Office of University Counsel, it still requires review by a contract review officer.

 5.1.
 University Employee Initiating the Contract